ShaneWeinstock/Case_Study_2/README.md

 reducing	attrition.
 The	workforce	does	have	sales	representative	over	45	and	in	their	mid 50’s	and	the	attrition	rate	of	these	age	groups	is	significantly	###	less.

-## Other influences on attrition?
+## What are other influential facotrs on attrition?
 Does being married, single or divorced have anyimpact on Sales Representatives.
 We show married people are less likely to cause attrition than single and divorced employees.
 What does this company have in attrition and marital status?

 ### par(las=1)
 ### SalesvsMSD <- ggplot(True.Attrition, aes(x=True.Attrition$M.S.D,